StamusNetworks/scirius/doc/ruleset.rst

 You can verify the suppression by clicking on the ``Rules info`` tab.
 You will have an informational display about the status of the different (if any) threshold and suppression configurations.
 Alternatively you can also view that by clicking ``Rulesets`` and selecting the ruleset for which you have applied the particular suppression or threshold.

 In order for the suppression to become active you need to ``Push`` the updated ruleset to the probes.
-See `Updating Appliances ruleset`_ for complete instruction.
+See :ref:`updating-appliances-ruleset` on SEE and :ref:`updating-suricata` on Scirius CE for complete instruction.

 Threshold alerts